gerlacdt/db-key-value-store/README.md

   * dockerized with health and readiness http-endpoints
   * graceful http server shutdown
 * prefers json but also supports binary data
-* thread-safe (exactly 1 write goroutine is used, so database-file is not corrupeted during parallel writes)
+* thread-safe (one single write goroutine is used, so database-file is not corrupted during parallel writes)

-* no dependencies (used plain golang http-package for handlers)
+ToDos:

-Todos:
+* use multiple db-log-files

-* use compactification for database-storage-files in order to "clean up" in the background
+* add "compaction" background job in order to free memory
-* use sparse hash-index like SSTables or LSM-Trees
+* use sparse index like SSTables or LSM-Trees
-* better crash-handling (use write-ahead-log)
+* use snapshots for faster recovery/startup time

 ### Usage